OpenMendel/SnpArrays.jl/docs/src/index.md

 `SnpLinAlg` and `SnpBitMatrix` use Chris Elrod's [LoopVectorization.jl](https://github.com/chriselrod/LoopVectorization.jl) internally.
 It is much faster on machines with AVX support. `CuSnpArray` uses [CUDA.jl](https://juliagpu.gitlab.io/CUDA.jl/) internally.

+!!! warning "deprecated SnpBitMatrix"
+    `SnpBitMatrix` is now deprecated in favor of `SnpLinAlg`.
+    `SnpBitMatrix` will be removed on next minor release.

 The implementation assumes that the matrix corresponding to SnpArray is the matrix of the A2 allele counts. `SnpLinAlg` and `CuSnpArray` impute any missing genotype with its column mean by default.
 They can also configured to impute missing genotypes with zero. `SnpBitMatrix` can only impute missing values with zero.

 ### Constructor